List of plants, alphabetical by common name:

 - Respiratory problems, coughs, cold, fever

-Tall, annual or perennial plants with form and upright stems, composite flowers consisting of a disk flower with 10-25 yellow ray flowers, and dark-green leaves that are serrated.
+Sunflowers are all annual or perennial plants with form and upright stems, composite flowers consisting of a disk flower with 10-25 yellow ray flowers, and dark-green leaves that are serrated.
 A large variety exist throughout the USA and Canada, with a dozen or more in the Midwest.